TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-usererrorstandardssdnotsupported.md

 # UserErrorStandardSSDNotSupported

 <!--issueDescription-->
-We found that you are using Standrd SSD disk for this **<!--$DatasouceName-->DatasouceName<!--/$DatasouceName-->** VM.
+We found that you are using Standard SSD disk for this **<!--$DatasouceName-->DatasouceName<!--/$DatasouceName-->** VM.
 However, Azure Backup currently supports Standard SSD disks only for vaults that are upgraded to [Instant Restore](https://aka.ms/AB-instant-Restore).
 <!--/issueDescription-->

 ## **Recommended Steps**